 VFX artists are right now in a terrible situation with Marvel Studios.
-They told that Marvel is hiring Multiple VFX studios at a time, all over the world.
-So, not only is underbidding happening based on domestic competition.
+The VFX members who work at Marvel Films told that Marvel is hiring multiple VFX studios at a time, all over the world.
+So, not only is underbidding happening because of domestic competition in the VFX market.

 VFX artists have spoken out about Marvel’s mistreatment of them.

 “Nobody is holding Marvel accountable.
 So they don’t care.
 They’re like, ‘Fuck you guys.
 We can make as many changes as we want and you just have to deliver it.’”
 A VFX artist Sam also revealed an incident where an actor was filmed in a practical suit and the studio decided it was the wrong suit.
 “And you have to replace their entire body and just leave their head in every shot.”

 VFX artist David said “It’s a race to the bottom,” he added, “Because when the big [production companies] say they need work done, [the VFX studios] undercut each other so much that by the time they finally get that contract, they’ve bid so low they’re lucky to break even.
 And so that forces these VFX studios to operate at very low margins.”

 During San Diego Comic-Con International 2022, Marvel Studios announced the future projects and the MCU storyline has been titled “The Multiverse Saga.”
 The announced projects are Secret Invasion, Guardians of the Galaxy Vol. 3, Echo, Loki Season 2, Blade, Ironheart, Agatha: Coven of Darkness, Captain America: New World Order, Daredevil: Born Again, Thunderbolts, Fantastic Four, and finally conclude with Avengers: The Kang Dynasty and Avengers: Secret Wars.